-Join Lisa Earle McLeod for an in-depth discussion in this video Treat your employees like a number and they’ll return the favor, part of How to Hire, Retain, and Grow Top Millennial Talent.
+Join Lisa Earle McLeod for an in-depth discussion in this video Treat your employees like a number and they’ll return the favor, part of Hire, Retain, and Grow Top Millennial Talent.

 - It's time for us to get real about what it means to be a boss.
 If you treat your employees like a number, they'll return the favor.
 They will treat your company and their job like just a transaction.
 After I wrote Leading with Noble Purpose and Selling with Noble Purpose, I started to get emails from people all over the world, young and old, saying the same thing.
 Top performers wrote to me and they poured their hearts out to me and they said this.
 "I want our work to have a higher purpose.